-Mr. Lynch's target bonus for 2015 was increased to 45% of base salary (from 40% for 2014) in recognition of his promotion and assumption of new responsibilities in February 2015.
-Although the specified percentage of annual base salary for purposes of targeted annual (short-term) cash incentive compensation or bonus has not changed for 2016 from 2015 for any named executive officer, the actual targeted annual (short-term) cash incentive compensation or bonus for 2016 will increase for each named executive officer in 2016 due to the increase in base salary of each named executive officer described above under "-Base Salary."
+Although the specified percentage of annual base salary for purposes of targeted annual (short-term) cash incentive compensation or bonus has not changed for 2017 from 2016 for any named executive officer, the actual targeted annual (short-term) cash incentive compensation or bonus for 2017 will increase for each named executive officer in 2017 due to the increase in base salary of each named executive officer described above under "-Base Salary."

 Long-Term Incentive Compensation.
 The Compensation Committee uses a mix of equity compensation for executive officers that is designed to reward performance and properly align the interests of executive officers with the long-term interests of stockholders through a balance of stock awards.
-In 2015, long-term incentive compensation consisted of grants of shares of time-based restricted stock, shares of performance-based restricted stock, and SARs with an exercise price equal to the fair market value of Farmer Mac's Class C Non-Voting Common Stock on the date of grant.
+In 2016, long-term incentive compensation consisted of grants of shares of time-based restricted stock, shares of performance-based restricted stock, and SARs with an exercise price equal to the fair market value of Farmer Mac's Class C Non-Voting Common Stock on the date of grant.
 Competitive long-term incentive awards also serve to retain executives over the longer term.
 The Compensation Committee considers the annual value of all components of the total compensation package, including base salary, annual incentive cash compensation, long-term incentive pay, and retirement benefits and perquisites when determining the form and level of long-term equity grants.
 Although there is no formula for allocation, the long-term incentive grants are considered as part of the overall compensation package.
 When considering the competitive market, the Compensation Committee looks at the annual value of long-term grants.
-The annual values granted reflect the intended compensation for that year so prior grants are considered only to the extent that there is a concern with maintaining market competitiveness.
+The annual values granted reflect the intended compensation for that year, so prior grants are considered only to the extent that there is a concern with maintaining market competitiveness.
 The Compensation Committee is also keenly aware of the need to discourage excessive risk taking by Farmer Mac's executives while rewarding growth in stockholder value.
-The Compensation Committee changed the allocation of the total compensation elements in February 2014 for the named executive officers to further align Farmer Mac's total compensation package with its peer group by further shifting compensation opportunity in favor of cash compensation.
-The Compensation Porgram, including this shift to more emphasis on cash compensation that began in 2014, strikes an appropriate balance in meeting the Compensation program, including this shift to more emphasis on cash compensation that began in 2014, strikes an appropriate balance in meeting the Compensation Committee's goals described above.
+The Compensation Committee changed the allocation of the total compensation elements in February 2014 for the named executive officers to further align Farmer Mac's total compensation package with its peer group by further shifting compensation opportunity in favor of cash compensation in the form of salary and cash bonus.
+The Compensation Committee did not alter this approach for 2015 or 2016.
+The Compensation Committee believes that Farmer Mac's current compensation program, including this shift to more emphasis on cash compensation that began in 2014, strikes an appropriate balance in meeting the Compensation Committee's goals described above.